 Stray Harbor (2019)

-Stray Harbor is forthcoming with Finishing Line Press in August 2019.
+Stray Harbor is available for pre-order with Finishing Line Press.

 Stray Harbor is a collection that helps us remember what it is like to discover the world for the first time.
 It is a tender meditation on how we learn to love our family and how we learn to love ourselves.
 Rage Hezekiah has given us a stunning debut, one that signals we're only at the beginning of what promises to be a remarkable literary life.